MicrosoftDocs/well-architected/well-architected/cost/design-governance.md

 ## Enforce resource tagging

 Use tags on resources and resource groups to track incurred costs.
-Identify the service meters that you can't tag or view in the cost analysis tool in Azure portal.
+Identify the service meters that you can't tag or view in the cost analysis tool in the Azure portal.

 The advantages of tagging include: